 Congrats!
 Again, you have healthy poop and should give yourself a congratulatory pat on the butt.

 On the good side, this might mean you’re eating a lot of leafy greens.
 On the bad side it could be a sign of your poop passing too quickly through your body.
-This is because your bile doesn’t have enough time to break down before exiting (could be a sign of Crohn’s Disease).
+This is because your bile doesn’t have enough time to break down foods before it exits (could be a sign of Crohn’s Disease or gallbladder issues).

-On the other hand, it could also be a sign that you’ve eaten something with a lot of blue food coloring, like when I ate about a pound of blue licorice and was shocked by green poop surprise.
+On the other hand, it could also be a sign that you’ve eaten something with a lot of blue food coloring.
+Such as when I ate about a pound of blue licorice and was shocked by the green poop surprise in the toilet.

 Light colored, white or gray

 Could be a sign of a lack of bile in your stool and/or a sign of fat malabsorption.
 A disorder known for causing grey/white poop is Hepatitis, which directly affects your liver (your greatest fat-filtering organ).
 Another cause of gray/light-colored poop could be from certain medications, antacids, and/or anti-diarrheal drugs such as Pepto-Bismol or Kaopectate.